Urban Fellows Program

-The Urban Initiative is integrating a research component into the program from the very beginning in order to evaluate the success of its efforts, refine its attempts to provide effective programs, and develop new methodologies for training students as the Initiative matures.
+The Urban Initiative is integrating a research component to evaluate the success of its efforts, refine its programs, and develop new methodologies for training students as the initiative matures.
 This research will take shape through the Urban Fellows program, which includes several key strategies:

 - Expose participants to the realities of urban environments in order to understand the damaging impacts of poverty

 - Encourage participants to examine the preconceptions – both positive and negative – that might influence how graduate students approach their work with urban residents

 - Broaden participant understanding of the complex interplay of economic, educational, familial, and cultural issues, and the impact of those issues on their capacity to provide quality service

 Fellows learn about common education and mental health issues that appear in urban settings, successful intervention methods, family dynamics, working with public and private agencies, and community building.

 Fellows in GSEP's education programs work in diverse settings, including Los Angeles Unified School District charter schools and high schools, middle schools, and elementary schools in Southeast Los Angeles.